 Switzerland is an international trade and finance center and one of the freest economies worldwide, with liberal market policies and a low tax regime along with a long tradition of political, economic and financial stability.

 Due to its limited area, its lack of natural resources and relatively low population, its economic policy is oriented towards foreign free trade, with low import duties and just a few import quotas, most aimed at the agricultural sector.
-In addition to have access to a market of 500 million people due to its free trade agreement with the European Union, providing duty free trade and free movement of capital and labor.
+In addition to having access to a market of 500 million people due to its free trade agreement with the European Union, providing duty-free trade and free movement of capital and labor.

 A tier-1 developed infrastructure, an efficient capital market and strong financial system, currency stability, a liberal labor market, an efficient and reliable regulatory environment, a high-skilled and highly productive workforce, have made Switzerland the chosen location for international large firms and SMEs to establish their headquarters in Europe.

 Switzerland is an excellent jurisdiction to establish a holding company, ideal for investors who need to manage substantial shares of other entities, especially when they are resident for tax purposes outside the Swiss borders.

 Holding structures in Switzerland may be exempt from cantonal and communal taxes and only subject to federal taxes at a low effective rate of 7.85%, provided that they hold long-term equity investments in subsidiaries, are not conducting commercial activities in Switzerland, 2/3 of their assets consists of shareholdings or participations or 2/3 of their income consists of dividends or capital gains.

 Their dividends received may qualify for a tax exemption if investment represents over CHF 1,000,000 or parent company holds at least 10% of the total capital of the distributing company.
 In addition, capital gains may be exempt if are derived from the sale of shares held for over 1 year and represent 10% of the subsidiary’s capital.